 This composition is beautiful and the musical language that Ešenvalds uses certainly makes him one of the most sought out choral composers of this time.
-As aforementioned, this work is written for an SATB choir and water-tuned glasses.
+As aforementioned, Stars is written for an SATB choir and water-tuned glasses.

 The piece begins with the water-tuned glasses playing the sequence of cluster chords, which are heard throughout the whole work.
 The use of the glasses creates such an evocative effect, which is both imaginative and inventive.
 Ešenvalds uses ‘mm’s’ and ‘ahs’ which add to the overall texture and timbre of the work.
 This work leaves you in this permanent state of ecstasy, and it is with Ešenvalds sonorous choral writing that this is possible.